skip to content

 Religion and Climate Change

-In our third miniseries (March 2022-), Dr Marlene Schäfers finds out more about religious responses to climate change.
+In our third miniseries (March 2022-), Dr Marlene Schäfers & Dr Iona Hine find out more about religious responses to climate change.
 The first conversation (episode 7) is with Dr Tobias Müller, whose research focuses on climate activism, following Extinction Rebellion (XR) and others at COP26.
 Episode 8, Theology and the Anthropocene, features Dr Hjördis Becker-Lindenthal (Cambridge) and Dr Simone Kotva (Oslo & Cambridge).
+Episode 9 is in conversation with Professor Laurie Zoloth (Chicago) about religious ethics in the face of “the coming storm”.
 View more episode information and listen to the Climate Change miniseries.

 Living with religious difference